SnowPhoenix0105/OscilloscopeKernel/Documents/Documents.md

 * supers: none
 * interfaces: none
 * summary:
-  * an oscilloscope that can start a new draw-task while the old one has not finish.
+  * an oscilloscope that can start a new draw-task while the old one has not finished.
   * T is the output type of this oscilloscope.
 * remarks
   * this is a abstract class, if you want to use it, please try [UndrivedOscilloscope](#UndrivedOscilloscope) or [DrivedOscilloscope](#DrivedOscilloscope).
   * calling [Draw()](#MultiThreadOscilloscope\Draw) to start a draw-task, and after the draw-task is complete, a new graph will be put into [Buffer](#MultiThreadOscilloscope\Buffer).
-  * no attribute will be provided to get the panel that this oscilloscope is using, so you need to handle the reference of it by yourself.
+  * no attribute or method will be provided to get the panel that this oscilloscope is using, so you need to handle the reference of it by yourself.
 * constructors:
   |name|describtion|
   |:-|:-|